EricPug/ericpugsdungeontimetracker/README.md

 ## Usage
 - **Open the Sheet**: Assign it to an actor and open it up.
-- **Set Start Time**: Pick the hour your party enters (e.g., "18:00").
+- **Set Start Time**: Pick the hour your party enters 'dungeon time' (e.g., "18:00").
 - **Track Turns**: Check boxes as turns pass—each is 10 minutes.
 - **Watch Time**: "Total Elapsed Time" and "Current Time" update automatically.
+- **Timed Events**: Torches burn out, the party must rest, wandering monsters are checked... it's all marked right there.
-- **Log Events**: Click "Add Time" to stamp the current time in "Referee's Notes", then type what happened (e.g., "08:40 Day 2\nGiant slug evaded").
+- **Log Events**: Click "Add Time" to stamp the current time in "Referee's Notes", then type what happened (e.g., "08:40 Day 2 Giant slug ate a mule").
 - **New Session?**: Create a new actor for a fresh tracker—notes and times persist per instance.

 ## Why It Exists
-Born from the chaos of dungeon crawling—tracking turns manually sucks, and we needed a log that didn’t break.
-It’s a referee’s best friend for old-school games.
+Dungeon crawling—tracking turns manually kind of sucks.
+And so often people wonder 'how long have we been down here?' or 'what time is it'.
+Plus I needed a log that kept track while things were going on.

 ## License
-MIT License—use it, tweak it, share it.
-Do what you want, just don’t sue me.
+MIT License.

 ---
 Made with grit and caffeine by EricPug.